Sperm oil

-Sperm oil is a waxy liquid obtained from sperm whales.
+Sperm oil (see also: Spermaceti) is a waxy liquid obtained from sperm whales.
 It is a clear, yellowish liquid with a very faint odor.
 Sperm oil has a different composition from common whale oil, obtained from rendered blubber.
 Although it is traditionally called an "oil", it is technically a liquid wax.
 It is composed of wax esters with a small proportion of triglycerides, an ester of an unsaturated fatty acid, and a branched-chain fatty alcohol.
-It is a natural antioxidant and heat-transfer agent.
+It is a natural antioxidant and heat transfer agent.
 In the late-18th and early-19th centuries, sperm oil was prized as an illuminant for its bright, odorless flame and as a lubricant for its low viscosity and stability.
 It was supplanted in the late 19th century by less expensive alternatives such as kerosene and petroleum-based lubricants.
 With the 1987 international ban on whaling, sperm oil is no longer legally sold.

 The oil from bottlenose whales was sometimes called "Arctic sperm oil."
-It was cheaper than and inferior to true sperm oil.
+It was cheaper than but inferior to true sperm oil.